 And the extractor has a dual sided top lid that’s made of clear plastic.
 Users like this feature because they can see the frames being extracted and turned into a realistic honey.
 Get this device if you have over 2-10 colonies and need an efficient tool to extract honey faster than other products.

-The VIVO Honey Extractor SS is one of the best honey extractors for all levels of beekeeping.
+The VIVO SS model is one of the best honey extractors for all levels of beekeeping.
 The device has a drum height of 24 inches and a diameter of 15 inches.

 It features a durable metal bevel gears that have a smooth spin.
 And the extractor can be disassembled for easy maintenance and cleaning.
 By getting this extractor, you can get your honey and clean it up within 20 minutes!